 The Executive Team

-The tasks of the Executive Team include planning and implementing the Company’s strategy, management of business operations, following the result, annual planning, and the management of investments, corporate acquisitions and operation’s change plans.
-The Executive Team meets weekly.
+The tasks of the Executive Team include planning and implementing the Company’s strategy, management of business operations, following the result, annual planning, and the management of investments, corporate acquisitions and operational change plans.
+The Executive Team meets on a weekly basis.

-The Articles of Association states that the Annual General Meeting selects the auditors for Restamax Plc.
+The Articles of Association state that the Annual General Meeting selects the auditors for Restamax Plc.
 The audit firm selected must be an audit firm accepted by the Central Chamber of Commerce.

 The task of the auditor is to inspect the Company’s bookkeeping, the accounts of the financial period and the management for the year that he or she has been selected for the task.
 The assignment ends at the following Annual General Meeting.
-In practice, the auditing work shall be carried out during the financial period by inspecting the business operations and administration, and as an actual financial statement audit after the financial period has ended.
+In practice, the auditing work is carried out during the financial period by inspecting the business operations and administration, and as an actual financial statements audit after the financial period has ended.

-Restamax Plc’s internal management and control procedures are based on the Companies Act, the Articles of Association and the internal policies of the Company.
+Restamax Plc’s internal management and control procedures are based on the Limited Liability Companies Act, the Articles of Association and the internal policies of the Company.
 The Company’s management and control are distributed between the Annual General Meeting, the Board of Directors, and the CEO.
-The internal control refers to all the procedures, systems and methods that the Company’s management employs to ensure efficient, economical and reliable operations.
+Internal control refers to all the procedures, systems and methods that the Company’s management employs to ensure efficient, economical and reliable operations.

 Restamax Plc’s Board of Directors is responsible for organising the internal control.
-The Board of Directors has the utmost responsibility of the Company’s visions, strategic goals and the commercial goals set based on them.
-The Board of Directors also bears the utmost responsibility for the supervision of the bookkeeping and financial management and the proper arrangement of the operations.
-The Board of Directors approves joint guidelines for the entire internal control of the Group.
+The Board of Directors has the highest responsibility of the Company’s visions, strategic goals and the commercial goals set based on them.
+The Board of Directors also bears the highest responsibility for the supervision of the bookkeeping and financial management and the proper arrangement of operations.
+The Board of Directors approves the common guidelines for the entire internal control of the Group.

 The CEO is directly responsible for the implementation of the strategy and the corresponding investments, for ensuring that the bookkeeping is carried out as required by the law, and that the financial management has been organised in a reliable manner.
-Operative business operations are the responsibility of the CEO with the help of the Executive Team.
-The Company’s senior management is responsible for internal control, while the auditors handle external auditing.
+Operative business operations are the responsibility of the CEO, with the help of the Executive Team.
+The Company’s senior management is responsible for internal control, while the auditors take care of external auditing.

-Taking the quality and scope of the business operations into consideration, the Company has not deemed necessary to establish a particular internal audit organisation.
-Instead, its duties are implemented in the business organisation’s tasks in all the units of the Group.
+Taking the quality and scope of the business operations into consideration, the Company has not deemed it necessary to establish a special internal audit organisation.
+Instead, its duties are included in the business organisation’s tasks in all the units of the Group.

-2. handling investments, corporate acquisitions and expanding and restriction plans significant for the Group.
+- handling investments, corporate acquisitions and expansion and reduction plans significant for the Group.

 Internal control is an essential part of the Company’s administration and management systems.
-It covers all units and operations of Restamax.
-Among other things, internal control should evaluate the sufficiency and efficacy of risk positions related to the Company’s management and administrative systems, operations and data systems that apply to:
+It covers Restamax’s all units and operations.
+Among other things, internal control must evaluate the sufficiency and efficiency of the risk positions related to the Company’s management and administrative systems, operations and data systems that apply to:

 – the creativity and integrity of financial and operational data